 We all have a continuing part to play during the current coronavirus pandemic.
 A statement by Scottish Ministers sets out what exercising rights of access responsibly means during COVID-19.
+It is also important to observe the limits on outdoor group size that apply in the relevant local authority area.

 Rights of responsible access to most land in Scotland, including paths, continue to apply.
 It is important to emphasise that, as always, these rights depend on responsible behaviour, both by the public and land managers.
 It is therefore essential to comply with the Scottish Outdoor Access Code.